Skip-stop on the Chicago "L": Background

 The main part of the Chicago "L" was built in stages between 1892 and 1900.
 Originally the purview of four private companies, those companies merged to form the Chicago Rapid Transit Company in 1924.
 There was very little spending on expanding rapid transit within the city from the 1910s to the 1930s.
 By 1936 Manhattan had more miles of rapid transit than the entire city of Chicago, despite having a tenth of the land area and a lower population.

 By the 1920s, the "L" was criticized for its mismanagement, in particular Chicago's lack of a subway system in contrast to other cities such as New York and Boston.
 Construction of a subway was a plank of William Emmett Dever's unsuccessful campaign in the 1927 mayoral election.
 As late as 1936 "[a] subway for Chicago [was] still a dream."
 Even after the State Street Subway was finished in 1943, another one under Dearborn Street wasn't finished until a decade later, and most of Chicago's rapid transit remains above-ground.

-Perhaps most indicting on the management of the "L", however, was the trains' sluggish speed.
+Perhaps most indicting of the management of the "L", however, was the trains' sluggish speed.
 By the late 1940s, wooden cars from the 1890s were still in use throughout most of the system, and many stations were just a few blocks away from one another.
 The majority of "L" tracks were only double-tracked and did not allow for physical segregation of local and express services, (Note: The Lake Street Elevated and South Side Elevated (both part of the modern-day Green Line) both had a third track for unidirectional express service during rush hours, while the North Side main line (part of the modern-day Brown, Red, and Purple Lines) had a full four tracks for bidirectional local and express services, but these were the exceptions rather than the rule.) limiting the possible options for reform.
 When the Chicago Transit Authority assumed control of the "L" in 1947, these factors were leading to a decline in ridership, and action was felt needed.